 I want to learn how to do things now — canning, honey bees, gardening, milling grains — that I can do for the rest of my life.

 Let's hash this out: books have different components, and what makes a book a book is the basic characteristics: words on pages in a volume.
-We can say social networks are all the same medium, and news websites are all the same medium.
-Are news websites the same medium as social networks?
+We can say social networks are all one similar medium, and news websites are all one medium.
+But are news websites the same medium as social networks?
 It's not clear at all.
-Classically, I would say different social networks are different mediums, and different websites are different mediums.
-We say magazines and newspapers are different mediums, and classify their psychological, economic, and critical qualities differently.
+Classically, I would say different social networks are also different media, and even different websites are different media.
+We say magazines and newspapers are different media, and classify their psychological, economic, and critical qualities differently.

 We have the same effects in food: if I just buy TV dinners, it doesn’t matter if it’s French or Italian, I pull it out of a box and start the microwave… It’s all the same format to me.
 Bread?
 Vegetables?
 Meat?
 Take from the box and microwave.